jeyojey/1D-Adder-Convolutional-Neural-Network/README.md

 # How to use
 ## Data Preprocessing
-First step is reshaping the dataset  ...
+The first step is reshaping the dataset.
 Here we assume the data equalization task with input sequence RX and the corresponding labels TX with the same shape.

 ```python
 # RX is a numpy array of recieved symbols (with noise)